undefinedlabs/scope-docs/docs/dotnet-configuration.md

-## Adding code path information
+## Adding Code Path information

-You can add code path information to show the executed lines of a certain test in a certain commit.
+You can add Code Path information to show the executed lines of a certain test in a certain commit.

-By default, Scope .NET Agent will not send code path information.
+By default, Scope .NET Agent will not send Code Path information.

 ### Using Environment Variables